Travel Medicine & Holiday Planning

 If you have certain accessibility requirements, you’ll need to disclose this with your airline and the airport that you are travelling through.
 It is always a good idea to outline your requirements and needs to prevent any stress or misunderstanding on the day of travel.
 It may be a good idea to print out any communication and keep this on you as a backup.
 Keep this with all of your other important documents such as health insurance and letters from your doctor.

-Buy your supplies in advance
+Buy your medical supplies in advance

 If you need to take medical supplies with you, buy plenty in advance to see you through until you’re able to get more.
 Ensure that you pack enough in your hand luggage while you’re in transit and the remainder can go in your checked luggage.
 If you need to take medication on the run, or check your blood glucose levels, you’ll also need a quick safe sharps container to safely dispose of your sharps.

-Know where to get extra supplies
+Know where to get extra medical supplies

 If you’re traveling interstate or overseas, make sure you know where you can buy extra medical supplies before you leave for your holiday.
 It might also be worth asking if these can be delivered to your hotel or accommodation to save you having to negotiate unfamiliar territory.